visforvali/ws297y/_announcements/week-1.md

 ## About Me & Other Fun Stuff

-You can learn more about me by checking out my profile on the home page and my introduction on Discord #🪪|roll-call.
+You can learn more about me by checking out my profile on the home page and my introduction on Discord #🪪roll-call.

-I've also curated playlists for our class, so if you're looking for music to fuel your writing sprints or get you in the mood for class, check out the [Playlist](/ws297y/playlist) page!
+I've also curated playlists for our class, so if you're looking for music to fuel your writing sprints or get you in the mood for class, check out the [Playlist](/ws297y/playlist){:target="_blank"} page!

 Can't wait to virtually meet y'all soon!